Mangose/mods/README.md

 # Tutorial: Build Your First Mangose Mod

-This guide is for developers who want to build mods on that runs inside Mangose.
-It walks you from zero to a working mods with a button, basic state, and host API calls.
+This guide is for developers who want to build mods that run inside Mangose.
+It takes you from zero to a working mod with a button, basic state, and host API calls.

 ## Before you start

-- A mods runs inside an isolated `iframe`.
+- A mod runs inside an isolated `iframe`.
-- Your UI is not rendered directly in the mod DOM.
+- Your UI is not rendered directly in the mod’s DOM.
 Instead, you send a UI tree description built from Mangose components.
-- The host renders that UI, enforces safety rules (for example it strips unsafe attributes such as `style`), and performs diffing.
+- The host renders that UI, enforces safety rules (for example, it strips unsafe attributes like `style`), and diffs updates efficiently.
 - In practice: build UI with `MangoseMod.*` factories and only send updates for what changed.

 ## 1. Prerequisites

 - You can run a simple HTML page (locally or hosted).
 - You can write basic JavaScript.
-- You have a place in Mangose where you can paste a mod URL (for example a developer screen or integration configuration, depending on the app version).
+- You have a place in Mangose where you can paste a mod URL (for example, a developer screen or an integration setting, depending on the app version).

 ## 2. Hello world: a counter

 1. Create a file named `index.html`.
 2. Paste the code below.
-3. Serve it (local server, GitHub Pages, any hosting) and provide the URL in Mangose.
+3. Serve it (a local server, GitHub Pages, or any hosting) and paste the URL into Mangose.

 ```html
 <!DOCTYPE html>